panates/eonc-rest/README.md

 ```

 ### Dynamic loading endpoints
 A local path can be mounted to serve as api root.
-Server make a lookup for endpoint js file relative to you service root and execute it on request.
+Server make a lookup for endpoint file relative to your service root and execute it on request.

 Let's say you have a local folder tree like this
  ```